This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The neural network is now ready to predict outputs for inputs it has never seen.

-The model shows a specific prediction with determined values for its input variables below.
+The model provides a specific prediction with determined values for its input variables, as shown below.

 The model predicts that the previous values correspond to a region of diseased trees.